 Near our home, and really throughout all of the Midwest right now, there is a great deal of flooding and tornadoes.
-In fact, in parts of Tulsa they’ve been evacuating due to the Arkansas River flooding.
+In fact, in parts of a city near us they’ve been evacuating due to the Arkansas River flooding.
 Every 15 minutes you could hear the eerie blast of the sirens warning people to evacuate their homes or remain at their own risk.
 The entire community is weary from multiple tornado warnings and flood announcements.
 This is a lot for anyone to emotionally process, but especially our children.

 Last night while we were in our tornado “bunker” AGAIN we prayed for those in the path of the destruction… “Dear Heavenly Father, we know you are mightier than the skies and the winds and the water.
 You created all of these things.
 While the sounds might make us feel scared, we know the truth is that no matter what happens, You, the Mighty God, will be with us and that nature is commanded by your hand.
 We know that our ultimate home is eternity where we won’t have any fear and there will be no darkness or sadness.
 Until that wonderful time comes, Lord, teach us to trust you and praise you no matter what.”

 Intentional Parenting requires telling the truth, explaining the truth, and trusting in the truth with a calm confidence that is reassuring to a child.
 Truth is time-consuming.